Tulum Yucatan Peninsula, Mexico Travel Guide

 Interacting respectfully with local culture enriches your travel experience and demonstrates appreciation for the destination's heritage.

-Always greet people with "Hola" (hello) or "Buenos días/tardes/noches" (good morning/afternoon/evening) when entering a business or starting a conversation.
+Always greet people with "Hola" (hello) or "Buenos días/tardes/noches" (hello/afternoon/evening) when entering a business or starting a conversation.
 Use "Gracias" (thank you) and "Por favor" (please) regularly.

 For travelers with mobility challenges, knowing about Tulum's infrastructure is important for planning.

 Tulum's general infrastructure is often not highly accessible.
-Sidewalks can be uneven, narrow, or non-existent, especially in Tulum Pueblo.
+Watch out for uneven sidewalks, narrow, or non-existent, especially in Tulum Pueblo.

 Many establishments, especially eco-cabanas on the beach road, have steps, sand floors, or natural terrain, making navigation difficult.